sublipri/disco-quick/README.md

 # Disco Quick

 Disco Quick is a library for processing the [Discogs](https://www.discogs.com) monthly [data dumps](http://www.discogs.com/data/) via iterators of structs.
-It uses [quick-xml's](https://github.com/tafia/quick-xml) streaming API with a state machine decoupled from [discogs-load](https://github.com/DylanBartels/discogs-load) and significantly expanded to handle all the data in the dumps.
+It uses [quick-xml's](https://github.com/tafia/quick-xml) streaming API with a state machine that was decoupled from [discogs-load](https://github.com/DylanBartels/discogs-load) and expanded to handle all the data in the dumps.

 ## Example: